AdobeDocs/commerce-merchant-services.en/help/live-search/best-practice.md

 ## Monitoring Search Results

-To optimize search results with [!DNL Live Search], it is key to monitor relevant KPIs such as search queries, average click position, click-through rates, conversion rate, and zero results rate to understand how users interact with your search functionality.
+To optimize search results with [!DNL Live Search], monitor relevant KPIs such as search queries, average click position, click-through rates, conversion rate, and zero results rate to understand how users interact with your search functionality.
 This data guides you to regularly update and refine your search rules.

 You can monitor these KPIs within the [!DNL Live Search] [Performance workspace](performance.md) where you find the following metrics: